Solonarv/custom_hero_dota/docs/heroes/Flicker.md

 [Fall of Doc Future](http://docfuture.tumblr.com/post/82363551272/fall-of-doc-future-contents) web novel.
 Her power is extreme speed, achieved by being able to freely transfer momentum and entropy between herself and her environment.
-If has nothing to transfer momentum to, she can't accelerate, slow down or change direction; if she has nothing to dump entropy to, she heats up from the rapid movement and eventually becomes radioactive.
+If she has nothing to transfer momentum to, she can't accelerate, slow down or change direction; if she has nothing to dump entropy to, she heats up from the rapid movement and eventually becomes radioactive.